Skip to main content

 • Myth: I should hide my IP address to stay safe online.

-Fact: Public IP addresses are globally routable.
+Clarification: Public IP addresses are designed to be globally routable.
 Home networks use private IP addresses with a router using NAT (Network Address Translation).
 Each device accesses the internet through the router, which replaces private IP addresses with a public NAT address.

 • Myth: You must cover your IP address on screens.

-Fact: Only public IP addresses require protection.
+Clarification: In typical scenarios, only public IP addresses are exposed beyond a local network.
 Private addresses are not publicly routable, meaning they cannot be directly accessed from the internet without NAT traversal or physical network access.

 • Myth: Using a VPN hides my IP.

-Fact: A VPN creates a private, encrypted connection over a public network.
+Clarification: A VPN creates a private, encrypted connection over a public network.
 Your IP address does not disappear; it is masked by the VPN server’s IP address.
-Websites see the VPN’s IP, but your real IP can still be traced.
+Websites see the VPN’s IP address, while your original IP is hidden from them, though it may still be visible to your ISP or the VPN provider.

 • Myth: Never use public Wi-Fi.

-Fact: Public Wi-Fi can pose risks due to weak or absent encryption.
+Clarification: Public Wi-Fi can pose risks due to weak or absent encryption.
 Older standards like WEP, WPA, and WPA2 had weaker protections.
 WPA2-Personal uses a shared key, which could allow traffic to be intercepted.
 WPA3 and Enhanced Open create unique keys per device, improving security.
-Always use a VPN, secure websites (HTTPS), and avoid transmitting sensitive information.
+It’s generally a good practice to use a VPN, secure websites (HTTPS), and avoid transmitting sensitive information.

 • Myth: I am directly connected to the Internet.

-Fact: In home or business networks, devices are not directly public-facing.
+Clarification: In most home or business networks, devices are not directly public-facing.
 Routers often use NAT to allow multiple devices to share a single public IP address.
 NAT converts private IP addresses to a public address for internet access while keeping your network safer.

 Next Part